Michael Wade (businessman): Career

-His role at Rostrum led to Wade becoming Chairman of Bowood Holdings Ltd before moving on to Optex.
+Michael Wade has spent his 40-year career working at Lloyd's in financial services.
+Over the course of his career, Wade also served in several committees including the Council of Lloyd's – then the regulator of the market – and the Committee of Lloyd's.
+Also, the Parliamentary Liaison Committee and one of the key influencers in establishing the Lloyd's Taskforce chaired by Sir David Rowland.
+He was appointed a Senior Advisor to Mitsui Sumitomo Insurance in Tokyo and chairman of Helios Underwriting Plc a listed Lloyd’s vehicle.
+Wade holds a chairmanship of TigerRisk Capital Markets & Advisory (UK) now a part of Howden Insurance Group renamed Howden Tiger. as well as previous appointments at Brit Insurance, Neon Underwriting (at Lloyd's), and Swiss Re.

 Political History

-Michael Wade made in-roads into politics in 2000 when he became a treasurer of the Conservative Party, a role he held until 2010.
-Since this time, he has gone on to be chairman of Team 1000 and the founder of Donor group Party Patrons.
+In 2000, he became a treasurer of the Conservative Party, a role he held until 2010.

 In May 2012, Wade was a co-founder of the Conservative Friends of Pakistan.
-He was also Chairman of the group from 2012 to 2015, which focuses on building stronger relationships between the Conservative Party, Pakistan and the British Pakistani community.
+He was also Chairman of the group from 2012 to 2015.

-Wade was appointed by Robert Jenrick, Secretary of State for Ministry of Housing Communities & Local Government in July 2020 as a senior advisor on the financing of building safety remediation for domestic tower blocks in the UK following the Grenfell Tower disaster.
-Wade is tasked with working with leaseholders and the financial sector to identify financing solutions to remedy dangerous cladding on high-rise buildings.
+Wade was appointed by Robert Jenrick in July 2020 as a senior advisor on the financing of building safety remediation for domestic tower blocks in the UK.

-This is Wade's second government advisory role, having previously been appointed a Crown Representative tasked with engaging early with suppliers, improving relationships and negotiating the best contracts on behalf of government by Minister for the Cabinet Office Francis Maude in April 2013.
+Wade was previously appointed a Crown Representative by Minister for the Cabinet Office Francis Maude in April 2013.
 He held this role until 2015 when he became a senior advisor to the Cabinet Office.
-During this time, Wade was involved in the development of Flood Re, which aimed to offer affordable home insurance for those living in areas most at-risk of flooding.
+During this time, Wade was involved in the development of Flood Re.

-In addition, in 2014, Wade was authorised by the then Chancellor of the Exchequer, George Osborne pursue the notion of bringing Insurance Linked Securities to be domiciled in the UK with the London Market Group.
-The legislation became law in 2017.